 When it's a homemade dessert cake made from scratch, you know it's going to be delicious.
-And there's an uplifting story attached to the old time recipe too.
+And there's an uplifting story attached to the old fashioned recipe too.
 You'll enjoy reading it and reflecting on life in gentler times.

 Mary at the Farm and Book of Recipes (1915)

-This recipe was given Mary by an old "Bucks County" cook, noted for the excellence of her raised cakes.
+This old time recipe was given Mary by an old "Bucks County" cook, noted for the excellence of her raised cakes.

 1 cup of boiled mashed potatoes